darwinanddavis/DataPortfolio/30daymapchallenge.md

 Here's the process:

-* Import the directional KML data into Mapbox Studio
+* Import the geolocation KML data and create a tileset in Mapbox Studio
 * Design the map in Mapbox Studio
-* Link the Mapbox API into Framer and use features such as SequentialLocationMap from the Mapbox components package
+* In Framer, link the Mapbox API and use features from the Mapbox components package, such as `SequentialLocationMap`
-* Design the interface (layout, transitions, buttons, etc) in Framer using an iPhone 11 as a template
+* Design the interface, including layout, transitions, buttons, icons, colour palettes, in Framer using any device/media interface as a template
+* Share the project with collaborators

 The cool thing is you can open the prototype on your own mobile and use regular gestures to navigate the interface.